annnikon/Snowfall/README.md

 # Snowfall
-What about some snowflakes on your webpage? \n Start with main.html \n HTML+JS
+What about some snowflakes on your webpage?
+Start with main.html.
+Technologies: HTML+JS